Sisimiut: Tourism

 Tourist facilities in Sisimiut include several youth hostels and hotels, such as Hotel Sisimiut with Restaurant Nasaasaaq, and Seaman's Home, and a conference centre.
 The other restaurant of note is the Misigisaq Restaurant, located at the harbor.
 It is the only Chinese restaurant in the country and it uses Greenlandic ingredients cooked in the Chinese style.
 The town has a heated open-air swimming pool, which is supported on stilts so that the heat does not melt the permafrost.
 Several camping sites are located in Sisimiut valley and near the Kangerluarsunnguaq bay.
 During winter, a ski lift operates at the foot of the Alanngorsuaq mountain, at the base of the northern slopes of Nasaasaaq.

 Tourism is becoming increasingly important, with several outfitter companies based in town.
 Year-round operations offered include dogsledding, heliskiing, guided hiking, mountaineering, kayaking, and boating.
 The tough, 160 km long Arctic Circle Race takes place each winter, with the trail partially overlapping with the Polar Route from Sisimiut to Kangerlussuaq.
 The race was inaugurated in 1998, since then becoming an international competition.

 Education and culture

 The Knud Rasmussen High School (Knud Rasmussenip Højskolia), founded in 1962, is located on the eastern outskirts of the town, west of the old heliport site.
 Apart from the traditional curriculum, it provides specialized courses in Greenland history and culture including skin preparation and ski instruction.
 The school is also notable for its special unit, the Women's High School (Arnat ilinniarfiat) added in 1977, and focusing on traditional arts.
 During summer, the school building is used as a hostel.
 In autumn 2002, the school was responsible for erecting a series of stone sculptures around Sisimiut: near the airport, in the municipal building, at the Gertrud Rask Minde children's home, at Arnat Ilinniarfiat and around the school itself.

-The other educational centres in Sisimiut are: Sanaartornermik Ilinniarfik, the construction engineering school with capacity for 200 students, the Arctic Technology Centre; Piareersarfik, the vocational institution for the service industry professionals, and Oqaatsinik Pikkorissarfik, a foreign language school.
+Sisimiut is home to Sanaartornermik Ilinniarfik, the construction engineering school with capacity for 200 students.